10 Steps to Becoming a Diplomatic Security Service Security Engineering Officer

 The Written Test:

-Utilizing a computer, candidates will have 45 minutes to write a one to two page essay on a topic that the candidate will select from a list of questions provided from Pearson Vue.
-Once the essays are received by Diplomatic Security Human Resources, the DS assessors evaluate essays based on a candidate’s ability to analyze a topic and to write a concise, well-organized essay in grammatically correct English.
+Utilizing a computer, candidates will have 45 minutes to write a one-to-two-page essay on a topic that the candidate will select from a list of questions provided by Pearson Vue.
+Once Diplomatic Security's Human Resources office has received the essays, the DS assessors evaluate essays based on a candidate's ability to analyze a topic and to write a concise, well-organized essay in grammatically correct English.
 A well-written essay will make a clear and effective argument that is easily read and understood.
 Assessors do not consider the opinions expressed when evaluating an essay.

 Step 7: Take the Diplomatic Security Service Security Engineering Officer Assessment